Click Here To Join Our Telegram Channel for FREE daily tutorials!

-The carp has been a domestic presence for over a century.
-However, the 1970s brought a change.
+The carp have been a domestic presence for over a century.
+However, the 1970’s brought a change.
 Four different species of carp were introduced into the U.S. to control clogging vegetation growth in the lower portion of the Mississippi River.
 Some of these carp managed to slip away unnoticed and have been making their way north through the U.S. waterways ever since.

 Carp are prevalent and prolific.
 But, what if we as a human population stop becoming prevalent?
 What if we are thrown into a survival situation and have only the water to live off of?